XBR85X850G Ultra HD 120Hz Android Smart LED/LCD TV

 The huge TV screen is coated with a semi-gloss finish and is illuminated with direct-lit LEDs with frame dimming.
 Not to be confused with full-array direct-lit LEDs with local dimming.
 Local dimming allows for localized dimming of the LED zones on any given area of the TV’s screen, whereas frame dimming does not have this capability.

 Note: The direct-lit LED backlight technology used in this TV helps provide better contrast and black levels, in addition to better (possible) black screen uniformity which should all result in better overall picture quality when compared to the other screen sizes (models) in the 850G series which use edge-lit LED backlighting.

 The feet are well designed and are made of metal on the front side and plastic on the rear side.
-The stand gives the TV very good support, especially for a TV of this size, and had minimal wobble as I gently rocked the TV panel back-and-forth.
-The rear part of the TV’s feet has pop-open covers that allow for cable management to help conceal cabling connected to the TV.
+The stand gives the TV very good support, especially for a TV of this size, and had minimal wobble as I gently rocked the TV panel back and forth.
+The rear part of the TV’s feet has pop-open covers that allow for cable management to help conceal the cabling connected to the TV.

 - High Dynamic Range formats: Dolby Vision, HDR10 and HLG – High Dynamic Range (HDR) enhances the dynamic range of a picture, increasing the contrast between the brightest whites and darkest blacks.
 It also enhances color reproduction.